 Research & Development

-While Fibercon has been sponsoring research on concrete at James Cook University for more than a decade, Fibercon’s eMesh product is the result of a three-year PhD research project overseen by its College of Science Technology and Engineering.
+While ENVIROMESH has been sponsoring research on concrete at James Cook University for more than a decade, ENVIROMESH’s eMesh product is the result of a three-year PhD research project overseen by its College of Science Technology and Engineering.

 The environmental performance has gone through rigorous examination of all aspects of the production process, including the transportation to site and the amount of plastic waste eMesh prevents becoming landfill by using 100% recycled plastic fibres.